Scr4pe/CSV_Lens/README.md

 ### Tutorial

-* Put in the path of your csv file
+1. Put in the path of your csv file
-* Put in the numbers of lines to skip to the data
+2. Put in the numbers of lines to skip to the data
-* Select which Alogorithm to use
+3. Select which Algorithm to use
-* Press start
+4. Press start

 ### *Under Construction*